nlantau/Portfolio/README.md

 Welcome to this portfolio of code!

+As of 2022-02-04, I've made some clean up of this repository.
+It's far from complete still, such as my Python section.
+To get some grasp of my (usually) quick and dirty coding challenge solutions, why not head over to my [Code-Challenges](https://github.com/nlantau/Code-Challenges) repo.

+Why install precompiled binaries in no time, when you can compile everything from source?
+Glad you asked.
+[This](https://github.com/nlantau/Gentoo) is my Gentoo configs.

+I really enjoy exploring the new and unknown; learning new programming languages, paradigms and algorithms are some of my top nerdy things I enjoy doing.
+Flipping bits in a low-level C programs that gets cross-compiled to 8-bit MCUs are just as fun as learning how combinator logic make point free solutions possible in Haskell and APL.
+I have a firm belief that exploring a wide variety of topics outside my comfortable domains make me a better problem solver.

 As of 2021-01-28, I've just started to compile this repo as I figured it might be a pretty good thing to have.
 I'm in the making and updating of the repo, so it's a bit of a mess right now.
 Hopefully, I'll have it structured and